-Throughout 2021, the Strategy Group is hosting a series of invited talks that explore new developments in scholarship at the intersection of Strategy, Organization Studies, and Complexity.
+Throughout 2021, the Strategy Group hosted a series of invited talks that explored new developments in scholarship at the intersection of Strategy, Organization Studies, and Complexity.

 Webinar: Critical Systems Thinking and the Management of Complexity